whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 ### Market Economies: The Flexibility to Choose Your Master

 In market economies, people are trapped in a financial system in which they need money in order to survive.
-Unless they are among the few rich, most people have to constantly work a job or face financial desperation.
-Even those who earn more than they need must keep working because it is difficult to save enough to avoid future financial desperation.
+Unless they are among the few rich, people have to constantly work a job or face financial desperation.
+Even those who earn more than they need must often keep working because it is difficult to save enough to avoid future financial desperation.

 Many people in 2025 recognize chattel slave plantations or forced prison labor as forms of slavery, but in the 1800s, wage jobs were also known as "wage slavery."
 Any form of coerced labor is slavery, and wage slavery has two important advantages for ruling classes.